When Should You Contact a Casino Host?

 But the best advice I can give you is to ASK.
 I don’t mean to ask a host for a specific comp, like a free meal.
 But it is always proper to speak to a host and in a polite, non-demanding tone ask for an explanation of the comp system.
 Although it is not out of line to talk to a host before you have played at a new casino, I suggest that players approach a host after they have played to what they judge to be just below the bottom comp level.
 I have found that most hosts will try to “stretch” to offer comps to new players even if their amount of play is on the borderline of their casino comp policy.
 And even if you don’t score a comp right then, you will get some information from the host so you will know how much you need to play to get them in the future.

 Jean Scott is one of the country’s most renowned and successful gamblers and has appeared on many TV shows, including 48 Hours, where Dan Rather gave her the nickname of Queen of Comps.
 Her first book, The Frugal Gambler, has been a best-seller for nine years.
-She also wrote a sequel, More Frugal Gambling, and a tax guide for gamblers.
-She provides a complete resource package for video poker players, from beginners to the experienced: the Frugal VP software program which goes with her new book, Frugal Video Poker, and the must-have Frugal Video Poker Scouting Guide.
+She also wrote a sequel, More Frugal Gambling, as well as a tax guide for gamblers.
 Her Web site is www.queenofcomps.com